 Utah, with its strong Mormon influences, stresses the importance of family and community, which lines up with the supportive nature of those who test high for the Feeling trait.
 Idaho and Wyoming also have these influences, only to a slightly lesser degree.

 Individuals who test high for Judging are those who are decisive and who like to have a clear set of standards from which to work.
 They like things to have a well-defined beginning, middle and end, and they honor such agendas by meeting deadlines and so on.
 Those who test high for Prospecting enjoy a more free-spirited outlook on life.
 They often improvise, choose to keep their options open and are more relaxed about work and life in general.
 For this scale, Conscientiousness would be the most likely equivalent among the Big Five domains.

-Percentage of Judging (more purple) to Prospecting (less purple).
+Judging (more purple) vs. Prospecting (less purple)